 Security -NHI works closely with the university to ensure the safety and security of all students during the program.
 All NHI volunteers and staff must be cleared through a criminal background check prior to the program.
 Security checks include roll calls every morning during the first assembly, throughout the day, and during evening meetings prior to lights out.
 Unless on a planned excursion, students are not allowed to leave the campus or the group for any reason without the expressed consent of the Education Director.
 No visitors other than parents are allowed on the campus during the program, unless during published visiting hours.
 Students are not allowed to bring vehicles onto the campus.
 NHI has a Zero Tolerance policy on drugs, alcohol and firearms.
 Students are not allowed to leave their dorm rooms for any reason after curfew.

 Tuition – The $625 tuition includes meals, materials, housing and the course.
 It does not include the Third Reality (approx. $15) reading material, one meal and spending money.
 It does not include transportation to the host university.
 NHI does offer local pick up and drop off services to the airport, bus or train station for approximately US$40 when students arrive within a particular time frame.
 As a 501 c 3 non profit organization, NHI tuition contributions from donors and sponsors are tax deductible.
 Ask your accountant how it might apply to you.

 University Host/Partner – The university host/partner institution acts at the “home” for each NHI program.
-CWS hosts include (* = tentative): Cabrini University, *Florida International University, University of North Texas, and *University of Denver.
+CWS hosts include: Cabrini University (Pennsylvania), Saint Leo University (Florida), and the University of North Texas (Texas).
 Aside from providing the facilities and space, each host institution makes a financial contributions towards the real cost of the CWS.